 Kalsi Engineering, Inc. (KEI), under contract from the Electric Power Research Institute, has developed a new validated methodology for predicting the flow-induced forces in balanced globe valves used in commercial nuclear power plants.
-These valves are used in critical-to-safety applications and previous methodologies used by the industry were limited in application or too conservative to provide reasonable predictions.
+These valves are used in critical-to-safety applications.
+Previous methodologies used by the industry were limited in application or were too conservative to provide reasonable predictions.

 The methodology developed by KEI is the result of validated computational fluid dynamic (CFD) modeling techniques based on KEI experience and new flow testing commissioned for this project.
 Figure 1 shows one such test in the KEI test lab.
 Multiple specimens were tested with differing pipe configurations, system conditions, and valve orientations to produce a test matrix of nearly 500 tests that were evaluated for fluid-induced forces.

 The test data were used to validate a CFD model that allowed parametric study of the key contributors to the flow-induced forces.
 Over 150 CFD analyses were performed as part of this parametric study.
 The validation process for the CFD met the rigorous requirements of the Electric Power Research Institute’s quality assurance program and commercial grade dedication processes.
 Figure 2 shows a comparison of CFD results with a straight run of pipe upstream of the valve versus an elbow installed just upstream of the valve.

 With insights from the CFD model, a methodology was developed that met the following project goals.

 1. Straightforward approach that can be implemented by power plant engineers